marianoguerra/akvs/README.rst

 more than one application (a common way to structure a project is into applications and libraries)

-under the apps folder are all the applications we mantain for this release, in our case we only have one application, named akvc.
+Under the apps folder are all the applications we mantain for this release, in our case we only have one application, named akvc.

-under the akvs application folder we have a src folder where all the source code for that application will live, we can add other folders there, for tests, header files, private files etc.
+Under the akvs application folder we have a src folder where all the source code for that application will live, we can add other folders there, for tests, header files, private files etc.

 apps/akvs/src/akvs_app.erl

-    The $APPNAME_app module is called when starting and stopping the app to do the setup and tear down of the application
+    The $APPNAME_app module is called when starting and stopping the app to do the setup and tear down of the application.

-    Check Erlang's `manual for application <http://erlang.org/doc/man/application.html>`_ or the `user's guide entry for application <http://erlang.org/doc/design_principles/applications.html>`_ for more information
+    Check Erlang's `manual for application <http://erlang.org/doc/man/application.html>`_ or the `user's guide entry for application <http://erlang.org/doc/design_principles/applications.html>`_ for more information.

 apps/akvs/src/akvs_sup.erl